hypeJunction/elgg-vue/docs/vue/elgg-table.md

     }, {}]"
     <!--
-    each column is rendered using <elgg-component> component, so you can pass the props accordingly, where as data is the current row -->
+    each column is rendered using <elgg-component> component, so you can pass the props accordingly, where 'data' is the current row The function call below is for illustrative purposes only, you can't use it in XML bindings
+     -->
     :columns="[{
-        heading: '',
+        heading: 'Column as component with props mapping',
         component: 'custom-cell-component',
         props: {
            first_name: 'data.first_name',